 Shinnecock Hills - 7th - 189 yards

 A little history lesson goes along with this one.
 After C.B.
 MacDonald designed the neighboring National Golf Links, he and Seth Raynor were enlisted to redesign Shinny.
-The course was then redesigned again by William Flynn, who removed many of MacDonald and Raynor’s changes except for the par 3 7th.
+The course was then redesigned again by William Flynn, who removed many of MacDonald and Raynor’s changes, one that stayed was the redan hole.
 Flynn did alter the green raising it, which made it more severe than it's original self.
-This hole (that golf fans will get to see in the 2018 U.S. Open) is nasty.
+This hole is nasty thanks to the tee box being moved right.
 The green has heavy slope from front to back and requires perfection in order to succeed.

 Fishers Island Club - 12th - 389 yards - par 4